Jake Burger Preview, Player Props: Marlins vs. Phillies

 Jake Burger At The Plate

-- Among the qualifying hitters in baseball, he ranks 113th in batting average, 123rd in on-base percentage, and 12th in slugging.
+- Among qualified hitters in MLB play, he ranks 111th in batting average, 126th in on-base percentage, and 11th in slugging.

+- Burger has reached base via a hit in 70 games this year (of 122 played), and had multiple hits in 27 of those games.

-- He has homered in 23.1% of his games this season, and 6.7% of his plate appearances.
+- In 23.0% of his games this season, he has gone deep, and 6.7% of his trips to the dish.

-- Burger has had an RBI in 37 games this season (30.6%), including 21 multi-RBI outings (17.4%).
+- Burger has had an RBI in 38 games this year (31.1%), including 21 multi-RBI outings (17.2%).
 He has also driven home three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.